 Support.
-The support function includes team members that are responsible for information technology, finance, compliance, analytics, human resources, quality assurance and corporate legal activities.
+The support function includes team members that are responsible for information technology, finance, human resources, analytics, credit reporting, corporate legal and compliance activities.

-As of December 31, 2018, we had 2,040 full and part-time team members.
+As of December 31, 2019, we had 2,016 full and part-time team members.
 Our team members have no union affiliations and we believe our relationship with our team members is in good standing.
 The table below presents team members by operating function: